 American Beacon Advisors, Inc. ("American Beacon") pays fees to us in exchange for product distribution and record-keeping services.
 Funds affiliated with TPG hold a majority interest in American Beacon but entered into a definitive agreement in November 2014 to sell such interest in a transaction that is expected to close in the second quarter of 2015, subject to satisfactory completion of customary closing conditions.
-During the year ended December 31, 2014, we earned \$0.8 million in fees from American Beacon.
+During the year ended December 31, 2014, we recognized revenue for services we provided to American Beacon of \$0.8 million.

 Certain entities affiliated with SunGard Data Systems Inc. ("SunGard") provide data center recovery services to us.
 Funds affiliated with TPG hold a minority interest in SunGard.
-During the year ended December 31, 2014, we paid \$4.0 million to SunGard.
+During the year ended December 31, 2014, we incurred expenses for services provided by SunGard of \$4.0 million.

-Proposal 4: Ratification of the Appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as Our Independent Registered Public Accounting Firm
+Proposal 4: Ratification of the Appointment of Deloitte & Touche LLP by the Audit Committee of the Board of Directors as Our Independent Registered Public Accounting Firm

-The Audit Committee of the Board has appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2015, and the Board has directed that management submit the appointment of the independent registered public accounting firm for ratification by stockholders at the Annual Meeting.
+The Audit Committee has appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2015, and the Board has directed that management submit the appointment of the independent registered public accounting firm for ratification by stockholders at the Annual Meeting.
 Deloitte has served as our independent registered public accounting firm since 2001.